hangookminsokchon/SASHIMI/README.md

  *functional_data_features → functional_features*

  *compute_features → feature_computation*

+⸻

-Aug 29, 2025:
+Aug 29, 2025

-Updated new feature: topolofical_features.py
-Since new feature requires Python and the corresponding packages, package dependencies and versions are also updates on both README.md and DESCRIPTION.txt.
-For computational efficiency, 'exampleB' image was used to compute the topological features, which is different from the exampleA image that was used to compute areal, functional data.
-Current version only supports scalar topological features, however functional version will be added in the future.

-Updated file directory:
-Now the repo is consist of 3 folders
+	•	New Feature: Added topological_features.py.
+	•	Dependencies: Updated README.md and DESCRIPTION.txt to include required Python packages and their versions.
+	•	Computation: For efficiency, the exampleB image is now used for computing topological features (different from exampleA, which is still used for areal and functional features).
+	•	Current Scope: Only scalar topological features are supported at present.
+A functional version will be added in a future release.

+Repository Structure
+The repository now consists of three main folders:
-/src: source codes, example workflow codes
+	•	/src – source code and example workflow scripts
-/data: example data, point pattern data images and raw .csv files /example: output data from those corresponding inputs from /data
+	•	/data – example data, including point pattern images and raw .csv files

-Reminder: For all 3 features, column name specification is fixed now (ex: x, y, Z_cell for exampleA, x, y, class for exampleB), so are the cell type names.
+	•	/example – output data generated from /data inputs

+Reminders:
+	•	Column name specifications are standardized across all features.
+	•	Example A: x, y, Z_cell
+	•	Example B: x, y, class
+	•	Cell type names are also fixed.
-Flexible implementation for col names and cell-type names, I'm planning to add more helper functions.
+	•	A more flexible implementation for column and cell-type names is planned, including additional helper functions.

+⸻

+Sep 14, 2025
+	•	Bug Fixes:
+	•	Fixed KeyError in read_img (line 59, topological_features.py).
+	•	Fixed FutureError in compute_cubical_complex_pair (lines 148–149, topological_features.py).
+	•	Input Standardization:
+	•	All feature types (functional, areal, topological) now use a unified input format: three columns (x, y, type) where type ∈ {'immune', 'stromal', 'tumor'}.
+	•	The column name does not strictly have to be "type"; custom naming is supported.

 ### Web Interface Specifications

 #### Areal Data
 **Input**: `n × 3` CSV file with columns:
 - `x`, `y`: coordinates
-- `z`: cell type
+- `type`: cell type
 (*Max file size: 4MB.
 Example available in `/example` folder.*)

 **Output**: `1 × m` DataFrame of scalar summary values extracted from the spatial pattern.